Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: Introduction

 Moreover, there is an important caveat to the universality of this result for all values of moduli parameters.
 Unlike the BPS case, where the count is a topological invariant and oblivious to deformations of the moduli parameters, in the non--BPS case, there is no reason for the protection offered by supersymmetry to continue \footnote{Even in two--derivative supergravity, the moduli independence of the non--BPS attractor is conditional; unlike first--order BPS flows, non--BPS solutions satisfy second--order equations sensitive to boundary conditions.
 The attractor point is typically a local minimum or saddle point of the effective potential rather than a global minimum, meaning a stable flow exists only if the asymptotic moduli lie within its specific \textit{basin of attraction}.
 Crossing a stability wall in moduli space causes the flow to exit this basin, rendering the attractor solution dynamically unstable or non--existent \cite{Goldstein:2005hq,Tripathy:2005qh,Denef:2000nb,Kallosh:2006ib}.}.
-Once in a while, during our random scans, we have registered moduli parameter values for which the number of isolated vacua fluctuates around the expected value of 6 (doubly degenerate), completely in line with the generic behavior of complex systems \cite{Strogatz:2018}.
+In our random numerical scans over the moduli parameter space, the generic finding is the existence of 12 minima, corresponding to 6 doubly degenerate isolated vacua.
+However, for a small subset of moduli parameter values, we observe that the number of isolated vacua fluctuates around this expected value; such occasional parameter--dependent fluctuations are completely in line with the standard bifurcation behavior of complex nonlinear systems \cite{Strogatz:2018}.
 More broadly, this work illustrates how modern algebraic--geometry methods provide a concrete and systematically improvable approach to the black hole microstate counting problem directly at the level of microscopic D--brane dynamics.